temujin9/mezovy/notes.md

   - Newceston Eruption: volcano, connected to Robert's home country via Plane of Fire?
 - [Unrelated plot-A, so it's not all "shit the Queen stirred up directly"](random%20crap.md)
 - When the going gets desperate, the Tsarina will start conscripting slaves en-mass
-- The Treasurer witch knows the value of the library
-  - Are they (he and minor rakshasa familiar) aligned with the witchlords?
-  - Probably not, or the PCs would already be fuckered
-  - Unless he had no idea what he was getting in there, and/or hasn't admitted his failure
-  - So they are part of a Thieves' Guild, maybe?
-Which one?
-One who's pocketed a wizards guild?
 - An army can move through a 20ft portal at roughly 1000 troops per minute
 - What's with all the birds and bird names
   - [The Birds](https://en.wikipedia.org/wiki/The_Birds_(play)) references: Nephelokokkygia aka Cloud-Cookoo-Land